-Learn how to single crochet with this easy tutorial.
-Single crochet is the most basic of all stitches when crocheting.
+Learn how to single crochet with this easy single crochet tutorial.
+Single crochet (or an sc crochet) is the most basic of all stitches when crocheting.
 It is a compact stitch that creates a dense, tight fabric.
-Learning how to crochet this stitch is a good foundation for any beginner to crochet as all the other crochet stitches are a variation of single crochet.
+To learn how to single crochet makes for a good foundation for any beginner to crochet as all the other crochet stitches are a variation of single crochet.

 Single Crochet Tutorial